 Sharing Christmas updates

 Posting Christmas themed updates on social media can be a great way to get involved in the festivities.
-Showing your followers how the brand is getting involved can be a great way to engage more with your customers.
+Therefore you can show your followers how the brand is getting involved.
+It can be a great way to engage more with your customers.

 Christmas email campaigns

 Adding touches of Christmas joy to your e-newsletters can also add to your branding.
-Brands do this by sending Christmas themed subject lines, changing the design of their email, or delivering specific festive content to receivers can be a way to engage with customers more and spread some joy.
+Brands do this by sending Christmas themed subject lines, changing the design of their email, or delivering specific festive content to receivers.

 With Christmas only days away, advertisements on radio, newspaper and television are increasingly Christmas themed.
-Many companies add the Christmas spirit to their branding efforts by specifically promoting their offerings during the festive season, offering new products and sales to entice buyers.
+Many companies add the Christmas spirit to their branding efforts by specifically promoting their offerings during the festive season.
+Offering new products and sales to entice buyers is also a good way to add Christmas spirit.